rasoolsomji/django-security/README.md

 #### Further Detail:
 [Pivotpoint blog](https://www.pivotpointsecurity.com/blog/securing-web-cookies-secure-flag/)
 #### Implementation:
-Django 2.1 introduced `CSRF_COOKIE_SAMESITE` and `SESSION_COOKIE_SAMESITE`.
-Previous versions may make use of custom middleware - an example, tested in v2.0 can be found [here](samesite-middleware.py) - or by intervening at the webserver level.
+Django 1.4 introduced `CSRF_COOKIE_SECURE` and Django 1.7 `SESSION_COOKIE_SECURE`.
+Previous versions may make use of custom middleware or by intervening at the webserver level.
 An albeit crude addition to an Apache config may look like:
 ```
-Header edit Set-Cookie ^(.*)$ $1;Samesite=Lax
+Header edit Set-Cookie ^(.*)$ $1;Secure
 ```
 #### Things to note:
-- Django 2.1 sets the default SameSite value to 'lax' which is a sensible default, consider before changing it's value to 'strict'
+- Your development server runs on http so if you want to transmit these cookies while testing locally, you should should disable this attribute.
+Something simple like only setting them to `True` if `DEBUG == True` in your `settings.py` works.
+- Modifying the CSRF cookie is redundant if you [put the CSRF cookie in the session cookie](#csrf-settings)
 ## User Management <a name="user-management"></a>
 ### Username enumeration <a name="username-enumeration"></a>
 #### Vulnerabilities: